alaffin12/stackedit/Caught by Stradh.md

 | Main | Sausage & Potatoes | Pork sausage with boiled and buttered potatoes, served with sauerkraut. |
 | Desert | Svalich Pudding | A rich pudding made from cream, eggs, blackberries, cherries, and blackcurrants. |

 Lady Wachter is trying to get the measure of the party.
-She is planning a coup d'etat tomorrow at the festival, and she is unsure what the arrival of the party means for those plans - they could be mercenaries hired by the baron to protect him
+She is planning a coup d'etat tomorrow at the festival, and she is unsure what the arrival of the party means for those plans - they could be mercenaries hired by the baron to protect him, or they could be passers-by - still dangerous if they draw swords during the conflict.
+On the other hand if they could be convinced to side with her...

 ### Tsolenka Pass